I Don’t Drink Coffee, I Take Tea My Dear, But Which Tea?

 3. Masala Chai

 In the 19th century, during British colonial rule, tea was introduced from China to India.
-However, the locals didn’t initially enjoy this plain black beverage.
+However, the locals did not initially enjoy this plain black beverage.
 To make it more appealing to their taste, they began blending it with spices—creating a uniquely Indian tea.
 The word “Masala” means “spice mix” in Hindi, and “Chai” simply means “tea.”
 The addition of spices not only enhanced the flavor but was also believed to offer various health benefits.

 The widespread consumption of Masala Chai began in the early 20th century and quickly gained popularity throughout India.
 One reason for its mass appeal was the presence of chaiwalas (street tea vendors)—you may recall them from the movie Slumdog Millionaire.
 These vendors helped make this aromatic tea a staple among the general population.
 Today, Masala Chai is an integral part of daily life in South Asian countries like India, Nepal, and Pakistan.
 Its global popularity has grown thanks to the South Asian diaspora and the inclusion of masala chai lattes in major café chains around the world.

 Today, Masala Chai is most widely consumed in India, where nearly every household and street corner has its own version of the recipe.
-Its popularity is also growing in countries like the U.S., Canada, and the U.K., especially among consumers who seek natural flavors and healthy alternatives.
+Its popularity is also growing in countries like the U.S., Canada, and the U.K., especially among consumers who seek natural flavors and healthful alternatives.
 Chains like Starbucks have helped spread it globally by introducing modern versions like the masala chai latte.

 2. English Breakfast

 Today, English Breakfast is most commonly consumed in the United Kingdom, but it is also very popular in Australia, Canada, and the United States.
 For those who want to start the day with vigor, this timeless and traditional blend remains a top choice.
-It is produced by nearly every major international tea brand and widely exported.
+It is produced by nearly every major international tea brand and is widely exported.

 1. Earl Grey